June 24th, Year of our Fair Lord 10, Outside Broken Arch

 “We can’t take it near there if not!”
 Pastor argued.

 “Do you see any roofs around here?”
 Fred countered, too distraught for irony, and on they ran.

 Rose pushed her feet into the sod, now and then glancing back to make sure Pastor followed.
 They were spreading out for the sake of the space.
 Fred was ahead, the fastest, and she worried he was keeping slow for them.
 He had his hatchet out.

 The shot came down like high-speed needles, nicking bark and tearing leaves.
 Rose felt a barb catch her sleeve and pumped her legs faster to run.

 Elf-shot was as old as the Fair Folk, a long distance weapon when glamour and charm failed.
-It wasn’t used for usual militant purposes; the faeries had better tools for that now.
-It was a game, this terrible thing akin to chemical warfare for the soul.
+It wasn’t used for any military purposes (the faeries had better toys for that now); it was a game, akin to chemical warfare for the soul.

 Rose felt an invisible needle pierce her arm.
 There wasn’t anything quite like that pain.
 Knives cut.
 Clubs bruised.
 But needles just drove inward and onward, parting tissue at infinitesimal levels, letting movement saw around them at its own risk.
 She clutched her arm and ran on, the sound of ripping leaves behind her catching her steps.
 She heard Jill cry out as a similar bolt struck her a few paces back.

 Rose felt her head start to fog with an odd curiosity.
 It wanted to look back, to see what was following.
 The world was far more interesting under the effects of the poison.
 Long-term thoughts fogged and short-term curiosities were better.
 It was all she could do to keep running.
 She dug for her coin.

 “Rose, is this really the time?”
 Jill shouted ahead.